regularize-in-paris/regularize-in-paris.github.io/program.md

 [4] S. Cadoni, E. Chouzenoux, J.-C. Pesquet and C. Chaux.
 A Block Parallel Majorize-Minimize Memory Gradient Algorithm.
 In Proceedings of the 23rd IEEE International Conference on Image Processing (ICIP 2016), pages 3194-3198, Phoenix, Arizona, 25-28 septembre 2016.

 **Carlos Fernandez-Granda (NYU)**: A sampling theorem for robust deconvolution

+_Abstract:_ In the 70s and 80s geophysicists proposed using l1-norm regularization for deconvolution problem in the context of reflection seismology.
+Since then such methods have had a great impact in high-dimensional statistics and in signal-processing applications, but until recently their performance on the original deconvolution problem was not well understood theoretically.
+In this talk we provide an analysis of optimization-based methods for the deconvolution problem, including results on irregular sampling and sparse corruptions that highlight the modeling flexibility of these techniques.